|Posted Monday, Sept. 27, 2010|

 “While on average, households and golf course operators apply both nitrogen and phosphorus at greater rates per acre, their impact is minimal due to the small amount of acreage receiving applications,” according to the report for IPP by Andrea Heffernan, Teresa Galluzzo and Hoyer.

-The researchers noted that nitrogen and phosphorus have important positive qualities for raising crops, but cause environmental process when applied in excess — not only locally, but beyond.
+The researchers noted that nitrogen and phosphorus have important positive qualities for raising crops, but cause environmental problems when applied in excess — not only locally, but beyond.

 “American farmers take great pride, as they should, in their production of food for people all over the world,” Hoyer said.
 “But we need the same attention to the side effects of these efforts: Pollution doesn't remain only in local waters.
 The excess nutrients being applied in the upper Midwest, for example, have created an acutely toxic problem in the Gulf of Mexico.”